fan-aaron-zhang/cvegan/README.md

 sub_name = "subfolder to save models and images of training"<br />
 dataset_folder = "folder of dataset" (contains two folders (train / valid) each with two folders (hr / lr))<br />

-Note that the folder used is train_folder/sub_name so please do not pass sub_name a full path.

-python train.py --train_folder="" --sub_name="" --dataset_folder=""
+python train.py --train_folder="" --sub_name="" --dataset_folder=""<br />
-(for multi-gpu replace python with python -m torch.distributed.run --nproc_per_node=NUM_GPU --use_env)
+For multi-gpu replace [python] with [python -m torch.distributed.run --nproc_per_node=NUM_GPU --use_env]

 All other arguments are optional.

+Note: the folder used is train_folder/sub_name (do not pass sub_name a full path).
-Note that batch_size is defined per GPU and per accumulation step, an effective batch size is printed to stdout at the start of trining.
+Note: batch_size is defined per GPU and per accumulation step, an effective batch size is printed to stdout at the start of training.
 However, if patches are saved "stacked" (with batch dimension > 1) batch size is scaled accordingly.

-Initial (without discriminator) training does not pass directly into GAN (with discriminator) training.
-Please restart training with --start_epoch = "EPOCH OF MODEL FILE TO LOAD" and --gan = True, the relevant files will be loaded and training will resume from the following epoch.
+Note: initial (without discriminator) training does not pass directly into GAN (with discriminator) training.
+Please restart training with --start_epoch=EPOCH_NUMBER and --gan=True.
+The relevant files will be loaded and training will resume from the following epoch.

 ### Reference